 This tab is specific only to specifications where we estimate the best delta.

 This tab shows the residual variation in advertising stock, net of market/store, month, and week-of-year FEs and price, promotions, and feature/display controls for different main specifications and assumed delta.
 The coefficient of variation is computed as the ratio of the residual variation to the average DMA-level weekly GRPs for that brand.
 The residual SD is computed as the standard deviation of the residuals.

-The predicted quantities at Adstock = 0 are equal for both log and spline functions.
 To compare the results at similar level, We adjusted the mean value of predicted quantities to be the same for some brands.